lsst-dm/dmtn-031/index.rst

 ========

-The pessimsitic matcher has been tested with the following datasets, selected to span a range of stellar densities and qualities of optical distortion model.
+The pessimistic matcher has been tested with the following datasets, selected to span a range of stellar densities and qualities of optical distortion model.

 .. note:: Not much.
 I think what you've said here is about right.